evilnick/plakar.io/content/posts/2025-07_03/index.md

-This is very efficient and nice, but since it doesn't look at the data at all... rename the file, update the metadata without changing the content or copy the file so you have another identical copy of it aside with a different name, and this breaks deduplication.
+This is very efficient and nice, but since it doesn't look at the data at all... rename the file, update the metadata without changing the content or copy the file so you have another identical copy of it aside with a different name, and deduplication collapses.

-### Exact-content matching
+Some tools still rely on this method for the purpose of deduplication, but more often modern tools use metadata matching solely for caching purpose combined with a more modern approach.

-With this approach,
+### Exact content matching

-a content is looked over to find an exact match.
+With this second approach,

-This used to be done with a CRC checksum until cryptographic digests became the norm.
+the content is looked over to find an exact match.

 To perform deduplication,
-data is passed through a function that produces a content identifier of some sort that can be recorded in an index.
+data is passed through a function that produces a content identifier of some sort (generally a cryptographic digest) that can be recorded in an index.

 When processing new data,
 if the content identifier is already in the index, then the data was already recorded and we can skip some heavier operations.